MicrosoftDocs/PowerShell-Docs/dsc/configurations/reboot-a-node.md

 ## Example

 The following example installs Microsoft Exchange using the [xExchange](https://github.com/PowerShell/xExchange) resource.
-Throughout the install, the **xPendingReboot** resource is used to reboot the Node.
+Throughout the install, the **PendingReboot** resource is used to reboot the Node.

 > [!NOTE]
 > This example requires the credential of an account that has rights to add an Exchange server to